(meals key: B = breakfast; L = lunch; D = dinner)

-The road from Zhouxing is small and blissfuly quiet as we ascent from the valley floor through woods of pine and terraces of rice.
+The road from Zhaoxing is small and blissfully quiet as we ascend from the valley floor through woods of pine and terraces of rice.
 The bike ride today is short in distance but huge in character as long climbs are followed by wonderful descents and undulating valley roads through small villages of wooden houses.
 Our destination is the old village of Gaoding, lost in time and far from the concrete jungles of modern China.
 Our lodging for the night is a simple wooden guest house.
 Basic, but clean and full of character, it is an ideal base to discover the real rural China and spend an afternoon wandering a village most visitors to China would never even glimpse.

 DAY 9: Longshen

 A beautiful ride on rural roads through villages, along rivers, and past fields of crops lies ahead as we begin the day with a pleasant downhill right from the hotel door.
 There is, of course, a challenge as well, this time in the shape of a cheeky little ten-kilometre ascent.
 We roll into Sanjiang town in time for lunch and from here alas there is no avoiding a busier main road.
 And so, after careful consideration, we have deemed it prudent to transfer the remainder of the day in our support vehicle where a nice comfortable hotel awaits us.